 As you can see there is a lot of money to be made.

 Yes, you can.
 There are many companies that have Project Management courses.
-Skills Academy and Unisa are just two examples.
-Unisa doesn’t have a Project Management course but there are many courses at Unisa that have Project Management classes as part of the course.
+Skills Academy is a good example.
 Choosing the course which is best for you depends on you and what you want.
-Studying using distance learning means that you can study while you are working.
+Studying through distance learning means that you can study while you are working.
 It also means that you decide when you study.

 It doesn’t matter if you do an accredited or a non-accredited course.
-Studying an accredited course does give you a slightly better chance of getting a job and could help you earn more money than someone who studied a non-accredited course.
-But, a non-accredited course has no exams, you don’t need a Matric certificate to enroll, and it is much cheaper than an accredited course.
-Studying Project Management doesn’t mean you will get a job but it will help you find a job.
+Studying an accredited course does give you a slightly better chance of getting a job and could help you earn more money than someone who studied a non-accredited course, but a non-accredited course usually has no exams, you don’t need a Matric certificate to enroll, and it is much cheaper than an accredited course.